squishy-scsi/squishy/docs/index.md

 Squishy does not have an official discord, nor any endorsed discord servers, for an explanation as to why, see the [F.A.Q.]
 ```
 [sniff, analyze, and replay SCSI bus traffic]: ./applets/analyzer.md
-[boot a modern system from 9-track tape]: ./applets/taperipper.md
 [gateware]: ./library/gateware/index.md
 [python]: ./library/python/index.md
 [hardware]: ./hardware/index.md